phanikolla/langchain_Practical/README.md

 ## 📚 Project Overview

 This repository contains practical implementations and examples of various LangChain features, demonstrating how to build sophisticated AI applications using LangChain's powerful framework.
+Each implementation includes detailed examples, best practices, and real-world use cases.

 ## 🛠️ Current Implementations